observeinc/manifests/README.md

 provide additional configurations that are more appropriate for these extremes:

 - `github.com/observeinc/stack/xs` - intended to run on small clusters such as development environments, where resources are scarce and reliability is less of a concern
-- `github.com/observeinc/stack/xl` - intended to run on large clusters with 100+ nodes
+- `github.com/observeinc/stack/xl` - intended to run on large clusters with 100+ nodes.
+Collection is preferentially performed using daemonsets rather than deployments.

 # Configuration